usaid-cs/yesterday-i-learned/investing.md

 - Buy gold when the market is stable.
 Since gold has inherent value, gold is often bought by others when the market is unstable, which is the time you should sell.
 - Buy bonds when stocks are falling.
 (More research required)
+- Consider things that people *need* when stocks are falling.
+Examples: waste management, education, essential medicine manufacturing, cigarettes, and discount retailers.

 ### Looking for a suitable time